MBR000/MBR000/README.md

 There's Henry May, or Hao Mei, a SDE now working at Alibaba for Front-End development.
-I graduated from School of Computer Science at BUPT, and I have worked at Microsoft and Momenta as intern.
+I graduate from School of Computer Science at BUPT, and I have worked at Microsoft and Momenta as intern.

 Technology Stacks